Monday, 13 April 2026

 A river without banks is merely a flood; it has no direction and no depth.
 My life’s river became rich because it was held by two distinct, powerful embankments: The left Bank of Service: My father, Dr. S. R. Khanna, swam in a non-stop river of patients.
 His wealth was not measured in gold, but in the diagnostic precision he offered to the suffering.
 He was the bank of discipline and clinical mastery.
 The right Bank of Replenishment: My mother was the counter current.
 She drew her strength from the Beas River, bringing the serenity of nature into our home.
 She was the bank of spirit and resilience, ensuring that while my father gave to the world, our family’s source was always replenished.
 This brings us back to my riddle: "Why is the river so rich?
 Because it has two banks."
 For Hari Chand and J. N. Tata, the "richness" was literal and metaphorical.
 By having two marriages, they essentially doubled their "banks."
 They created a wider basin for their descendants to swim in.
 I am the beneficiary of this Double-Confluence.
 I carry the "silt" of multiple heritages, the discipline of the Khanna’s and the visionary fire of the Tatas, all because these two patriarchs had the strength to navigate two great life-unions.

-ROHIT KHANNA
+ROHIT KHANNA IN-SITU

 No comments: